RobinBuschmann/express-controllers/README.md

 app.post('/v2/users', (req, res, next) => usersController2.postUser(req, res, next));
 ```
-Route `/v2/users/:id` has to be defined again, despite of nothing has changed in version 2.
-But to make this endpoint
+Route `/v2/users/:id` has to be defined again, despite of nothing has changed in version 2 in `getUser` implementation.
-also available in version 2, we had to do so.
+But to make this endpoint also available in version 2, we had to do so.

 **Since DRY is not satisfied, all these issues will probably result in bugs**

 ## Solution
 `???` solves the previously discussed problems for you.
 So that you don't need to repeat yourself:

-## Getting Started
+### Getting Started
 1. **Create file structure for controllers**
 ```
  - controllers/